Drug Possession Is No Longer A Felony Offense In Oregon

 “For the most part, they’re not interested in continuing to do the same thing over again, knowing that these strategies don’t really do a damn thing to be able to reduce either the supply or the demand for drugs,” Rogers told HuffPost.
 “They understand we need to be emphasizing treatment and prevention, and not harsher punishments.”

 A study released by the Pew Charitable Trusts in June found that imprisoning people for drug offenses has no measurable effect on public safety, overdose deaths or self-reported drug use.
-In a letter accompanying the report, Adam Gelb of Pew urged Attorney General Jeff Sessions not to continue his campaign to “get tough again” by returning to failed drug policies of the past.
+In a letter accompanying the report, Adam Gelb of Pew urged President Donald Trump’s opioid commission not to return to failed drug policies of the past, amid Attorney General Jeff Sessions’ promises to “get tough again” on drugs and crime.

 Although Rogers believes HB 2355 will significantly change the way low-level drug offenses affect people’s lives in Oregon, he noted that the new law is substantially different from decriminalization efforts in some other nations.
 In Portugal, for example, low-level drug offenders get a citation and an order to appear before a panel of legal, social and psychological experts, who can turn to a variety of alternatives to incarceration.
 By most metrics, the system has been highly successful.

-Note: CORRECTION: A previous version of this story misstated to whom Gelb’s letter was addressed.